doocs/doocs.github.io/README.md

 Hello, everyone!
 Welcome to the [Doocs](https://github.com/doocs) Open Source organization.
 The name is originated from ‘Docs’, which mainly shares various development-related knowledge in the form of documents.

 ## Projects
-Doocs now has the following seven projects excluding [intro](https://github.com/doocs/intro):
+Doocs now has the following six projects excluding [intro](https://github.com/doocs/intro):

 - [advanced-java](https://github.com/doocs/advanced-java): A learning roadmap of advanced knowledge for Java developers.
 - [technical-books](https://github.com/doocs/technical-books): Awesome programming books list.